 New colonies expand on the nectar flow

-From the beekeeper point of view, the hive is exploding and will soon be able to fill the honey supers.
+From the beekeeper’s point of view, the hive is exploding and will soon be able to fill the honey supers.
 But just when you eagerly plop the honey supers atop the hive, the spring flows are winding down.
 The days get warmer and the flowers get scarce.
 You’ve raised your bees on the spring flow, but the flow is over and the bees have no motivation to draw out your supers because there is nothing to store.

 It’s all about the flowers

 A beekeeper has to understand both the rise and fall of colony populations and the ebb and flow of nectar.
 In most places in North America, for example, we have one or more strong spring flows, followed by a dearth in mid-summer and, in most areas, a fall flow that may or may not materialize.

 Tricking your bees into building in the supers by baiting them with a frame of honey, for example, is not always the best thing to do.
-If you get them to store honey in the supers before the brood boxes are full, you may end up harvesting honey that they need for winter survival.
+If you get them to store honey in the supers before the brood boxes are full, you may end up harvesting the honey they need for winter survival.

 A word about queen excluders

 Once the boxes are full, however, the colony will burst through the excluder and fill up supers in a matter of days.
-It depends on the strength of the flow of course.
-This year I had nothing in the supers, nothing, still nothing, discouraging nothing, than bam!
+It depends on the strength of the nectar flow, of course.
+Some years I’ve had nothing in the supers.
+Every time I looked, nothing.
+Still nothing.
+Bleakly nothing.
+Then bam!
 Full in a few days.
 Crazy full.
 Need-help-lifting-them full.

 Sure, some colonies did not pass through the excluder, but I don’t think they would have stored surplus anyway.
-Not all colonies are created equal, and not all colonies will provide surplus every year.
+Not all colonies are created equal, and not all colonies will provide a surplus every year.

 A word about patience